schafric/MFF-NSWI041/1/seminar-work.md

 - Provide friendly user interface.

-- Manage system resources, users and user permissions.
+- Manage module resources, users and user permissions.

-- Perform standard operations on `subjects`, `rooms`, `schedule sheets`.
+- Perform standard operations on `subjects`, `rooms` and `schedule sheets`.

-- Create free of conflicts `central schedules` based on `studying plans` and other constraints.
+- Create conflict-free `central schedules` based on `studying plans` and other constraints.

-- Create `student schedules` by enrolling in available `schedule sheets`.

 - Add constraints on `central schedules`.

-- Import `student schedule` and other views in different formats.
+- Import and view `central schedules` (weekly, monthly, etc.) and information about other module entities in different formats.

 ### System requirements